 Mosquito Bits are made up of granules containing a biological larvacide Bacillus thuringiensis israelensis (BTI for short).
 It contains a natural bacteria that is specifically targeted to kill certain larvae, and is considered to have a low toxicity for non-target species of insects.

 Although the product label says to sprinkle the granules on top of the soil and then water well, you probably don’t want to do this for your indoor potted plants.
 The granules are actually bits of corn cob, which will eventually decay and get moldy.
 You really just want to extract the BTI from the corn cob bits by soaking them and then use the strained water to water your plants.
 The BTI usually only penetrates the top couple of inches of soil, so you will want to water generously to distribute the solution as deeply as possible.
-Or press a wooden spoon or dowel into the soil to create holes that will allow the solution to penetrate deeper into the soil
+Or create depressions in the soil to make holes that will allow the solution to penetrate deeper into the soil

-You can also use a wooden dowel (or pencil) to make 4-6 inch deep holes in the plant’s soil, which will allow the BTI solution to be absorbed and distributed deeper into the soil.
+You can use a wooden dowel (or pencil) or chopsticks to make 4-6 inch deep holes in the plant’s soil, which will allow the BTI solution to be absorbed and distributed deeper into the soil.

 How Much Mosquito Bits To Use Per Gallon Of Water?